Charlotte Hennessey

-Charlotte Hennessey Pickford (formerly Smith; January 1, 1873 - March 22, 1928) was a Canadian silent film actress and the mother of Mary, Lottie, and Jack Pickford, who all became actors.
+Charlotte Hennessey Pickford (formerly Smith; January 1, 1873 - March 22, 1928) was a Canadian stage and silent film actress and the mother of Mary, Lottie, and Jack Pickford, who all became actors.

 Early life and marriage

 Born in Toronto, Ontario, Canada, to Irish Catholic parents from Ballyduff, County Kerry, Charlotte Hennessey supported herself as a seamstress.
 She married John Charles Smith, a son of English Methodist immigrants.
 She agreed to rear their children in his Methodist faith.
 The couple had three children: Gladys Louise, later actress Mary Pickford; Charlotte, later actress Lottie Pickford; and John Charles, later actor Jack Pickford.

 Film industry

 In 1898, John Charles Smith died from a blood clot caused by a workplace accident when he was a purser with the Niagara Steamship Lines.
 Now a widow, Charlotte Smith struggled to make a living.
 She allowed her eldest daughter, Gladys, to take some theatre roles in Toronto in parts for children and, as the other children grew, toured with them with theater companies around the United States.
 They moved to New York, where Gladys landed a role on Broadway.
 Soon Gladys was able to get some film work, and changed her name to Mary Pickford at the request of a director.
 Later both her other children adopted Pickford as a surname for their acting work.

 Harry O. Schwalbe, Mary Pickford dressed for her role in the film Daddy-Long-Legs (1919), and Charlotte Hennessey.

 After her daughter, Gladys, known then as actress Mary Pickford, started getting film roles, Charlotte Smith acted in minor parts in three silent films in 1910 and 1911, with her daughter.
 All three children: Mary, Lottie, and Jack Pickford, became actors, although only Mary Pickford achieved great fame and fortune.
 Charlotte continued to play a large role in managing her children's careers.
 She negotiated her daughter Mary Pickford's landmark contracts in the United States as a child star (including her $1 million a year contract, the first of its kind).
 Smith took a role in United Artists and the Mary Pickford Film Company, founded by her daughter, until her death.